 Wat Khao Rang (Rang Hill Temple)

 I love temples, and have blogged more than 30 temples and shrines in the Phuket area.
-If you think temples are boring don't click here: Phuket Temples and Shrines.
+If you think temples are boring don't click here: Phuket Buddhist Temples.
 There are a few "on the list" to be blogged more for the sake of completeness than anything else.
 But imagine a sunny morning, driving through Phuket Town with my wife .. kids have been dropped at school and we've dropped a broken laptop off for repairs.
 We're driving on familiar roads, heading north near the Vachira hospital.
 There is a little-used side road by the hospital that heads up to the top of Rang Hill.
 My wife asks - do you know the temple up this road?